 The second year broadens your understanding of the development of English literature through time.
 You will also develop your awareness of text production and learn to apply digital skills.

 The third year allows you to build on the knowledge already gained to pursue your own interests within the taught modules and through your dissertation.

 You will be learn through a combination of lectures, seminars, workshops, tutorials, group tutorials, presentations, student-led seminars and reading groups.
 Teaching sessions might be structured around discussion, a film screening or based in a computer lab.
 You will complete reading and research in advance and join in conversation with your tutor and your peers.
 Individual tutorials with module tutors are available in weekly ‘office hours’, at which you can discuss any aspect of your course or get help with assignments.
 You will experience varied forms of assessment, including essays, presentations, preparation worksheets, journals, examinations, practical work (such as the production of a sonnet using a replica of a sixteenth-century printing press), website production, peer evaluation, creative work, self-evaluation, blogs and dissertation.
 This range of assessment methods will enable you to develop a broad spectrum of communication and technological skills, alongside an ability to think critically, independently, flexibly and imaginatively.

 You will be supported by a personal tutor with access to specialist guidance in writing and study skills.
 Our postgraduate students also run a popular peer mentoring scheme providing friendly and informal advice for undergraduate students in English at DMU.

-In your first year you will normally attend around 10 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 27 further hours of independent study to complete project work and research.
+In your first year you will normally attend around 7 hours of timetabled taught sessions (workshops and seminars) each week, and we expect you to undertake at least 30 further hours of independent study to complete project work and research.